-Be impressed by the paintings of Egon Schiele in the Leopold Museum which currently displays Schiele´s work in its (online) exhibition "The Body Electric".
+Be impressed by the paintings of Egon Schiele in the Leopold Museum.
 Dive into the centuries-old collections of the Albertina or pay an online visit to the Belvedere which hosts the world´s largest collection of Klimt´s paintings.

 The Wien Museum opens its (virtual) doors to a very special museum visit.
 The museum has digitized its holdings in a project lasting several years.
-Almost 48,000 objects can be clicked through on the website of the Wien Museum.
+More than 80,000 objects can be clicked through on the website of the Wien Museum.

 Virtual tours and collections

 - Arnold Schönber Center

 - Bank Austria Kunstforum Vienna